51Degrees/specifications/pipeline-specification/features/access-to-results.md

+# Access to results

-# General guidance
+## General guidance

 Where string keys are used, the following rules apply:

-- strings should only contain alphanumeric characters, full stop or hyphen.
+- Strings should only contain alphanumeric characters, full stop or hyphen.
 - Some 51Degrees properties also use the ‘/’ character.
 No new properties will be added with this character, but it must be accommodated.
-- lower-case is preferred but not required.
+- Lower-case is preferred but not required.
-- string comparisons must be case insensitive.
+- String comparisons must be case insensitive.

-# Accessing results
+## Accessing results

 There are multiple ways to access the results of processing.